AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_receipt_android.md

     1. When a user enters the conversation UI, check whether the conversation contains unread messages.
 If yes, call `ackConversationRead` to send a conversation read receipt.

     ```java
-    // The message receiver calls ackConversationRead to send the converation read receipt.
+    // The message receiver calls ackConversationRead to send the conversation read receipt.
     // This is an asynchronous method.
     try {
         ChatClient.getInstance().chatManager().ackConversationRead(conversationId);